RealTime Translation and Cultural Context: Multilingual AI Keyboard Features

 Translation Accuracy Across Different Languages

 Not all languages translate equally well, though.
 Why's that?
-Language pairs with tons of training data (like English-Spanish or English-French) typically show 85-95% accuracy.
-Less common language pairs might drop to 70-80% accuracy.
+Language pairs with extensive training data (like English-Spanish or English-French) now achieve 90-97% accuracy in 2026.
+Even less common language pairs have improved significantly, reaching 80-88% accuracy thanks to advanced transformer models and multilingual training approaches.

 Translation quality varies based on: